Monday, 22 November 2010

 A cacophony of tastes!!

-We reveled in all the "luxuries" we'd been missing- clean bathrooms, no-one staring at us, no blaring vehicle horns, huge/comfortable buses, quiet rooms, fast food, fellow travellers, shopping centers, milk, easy public transport, no spy holes in the doors of rooms, toilet paper, WIFI........But we also felt a great sadness at the missing humour and character that we found so often in India, and that is sometimes lacking in South-east Asia.
+We revelled in all the "luxuries" we'd been missing- clean bathrooms, no-one staring at us, no blaring vehicle horns, huge/comfortable buses, quiet rooms, fast food, fellow travellers, shopping centres, milk, easy public transport, no spy holes in the doors of rooms, toilet paper, WIFI........But we also felt a great sadness at the missing humour and character that we found so often in India, and that is sometimes lacking in South-east Asia.
 It took us a few emotional days to recover from the mini "culture shock"!!

 We spent a couple of weeks in KL and up the east coast of Malaysia, stopping at Cherating, a pleasant little beach town, where we tried to avoid sunburn on our pasty skin (unsuccessful), and Kuala Terrangganu, a great town with an amazing food night market.
 As Ramadan was under way, much of the town was shut down during the day, but came alive at night.
 It was especially interesting around dusk, when families all came to the waterfront market with picnic baskets, bought their food an hour before eating time, sat chatting and looking longingly at the food, until there was a huge booming signal from the mosque- the sign they could all eat.